tailwindlabs/tailwindcss.com/source/docs/plugins.blade.md

 ## Adding variants

-The `addVariant` function allows you to register your own custom [variants](/docs/pseudo-class-variants) that can be used just like the built-in hover, focus, active, etc. variants.
+The `addVariant` function allows you to register your own custom [variants](/docs/pseudo-class-variants) that can be used like the built-in hover, focus, active, etc. variants.

 To add a new variant, call the `addVariant` function, passing in the name of your custom variant, and a callback that modifies the affected CSS rules as needed.